anuragsoni/h1/README.md

-# H1-lwt
+# H1

-h1-lwt is a simple http 1.1 implementation for [lwt](https://ocsigen.org/lwt/latest/manual/manual).
+h1 is a simple http 1.1 implementation.
+The core protocol layout doesn't enforce any concurrency strategry and as a result it is possible to provide small translation modules that can provide an Lwt or Async aware interface.

 ### Warning